Baseball Winning the B1G Arms Race

-Sean Kenny begins his first season as an assistant for the University of Michigan baseball program.
+Sean Kenny completed his fourth season as an assistant coach for the University of Michigan baseball program.
 Kenny is serving as the Wolverines' pitching coach.

 Before coaching at Maryland, Kenny spent six seasons as the pitching coach and recruiting coordinator at Pepperdine University in Malibu, Calif.
 He helped the Waves to three West Coast Conference titles and five NCAA regional appearances, including regional final berths in 2004, 2005, 2006 and 2008.
 He coached the WCC Pitcher and Freshman of the Year in 2005 and the WCC Pitcher of the Year in 2006 and had a team ERA of 3.33 in 2007.
 As the recruiting coordinator, Kenny had multiple nationally-ranked classes, including the eighth-best class in 2005 and the 13th-best in 2008.